vivekjag1/C25-AWS-Setup-Guide/README.md

 ### Step 3 - Setting up RDS
-1. While on the AWS management console, search for RDS in the search bar and select the first result.
+1. Search for RDS in the search bar and select the first result.
 2. On the RDS home page, click on create database.
 3. Select "standard-create" at the top of the page, and then select PostgreSQL as the database engine.
-4. IMPORTANT: Select the free tier for the instance size.
+4. <strong>IMPORTANT: Select the free tier for the instance size </strong>.
 Any other choice will result in charges.
 AWS will default to select Production.
-Make sure you change it to free tier
+Make sure you change it to free tier.
 5. Continue by adding a name for your database, then add a master user and password.
 I suggest making both of these postgres.
 6. Change the instance configuration to db.t3.micro.
-7. IMPORTANT: in the storage panel, click on storage autoscaling and disable it.
+7. <strong>IMPORTANT: </strong> in the storage panel, click on storage autoscaling and disable it.
 Also important: make sure you change storage type to General Purpose (gp2).
 Note - it defaults to gp3, which WILL result in small charges.
 8. Set your database to connect to an EC2 resource, and then select the EC2 instance you created earlier.
 9. Finally, in the additional configuration options, add an initial database name of postgres, and change the backup retention period to 0 days.
 10. You can now safely create the database.

-### Step 4 - Connecting to EC2
+### Step 4 - Connecting to EC2 from your local machine
 - Now that your EC2 instance has been created, we need to connect to it.
 - Note -> windows users should use powershell for this step, others can proceed with the terminal.
 1. Start on the EC2 dashboard, and click the instances(running) tile in the left hand corner.